an-rahulpandey/ios-audio-picker/README.md

       console.log(e);
     }
 ````
- option - a string variable which allows you the disable multiple songs selection from the user.
+**multiple** - a string variable which allows you the disable multiple songs selection from the user.
 You can either pass 'true' or 'false'

+**icloud** - a string variable if sets 'true' will show the iCloud songs otherwise not.
 ````
-    var options = 'true' // Will allow user to select multiple songs. or
+    var multiple = 'true' // Will allow user to select multiple songs. or
-    var options = 'false' // Will allow user to select only one song.
+    var multiple = 'false' // Will allow user to select only one song.

+    var icloud = 'true' // Will show iCloud songs. or
+    var icloud = 'false' // Will only show songs available locally on device.
 ````

 - **To delete the song**